sachieko/tinyapp/README.md

 ```
 npm install
 npm run tinyappsetup
-npm run tinyapp
+npm start
 ```
-After, you can simply run the server with:
+After, you can simply run the server with ``npm run tinyapp`` or:
 ```
-npm run tinyapp
+npm start
 ```

 If your server databases ever break, you can run ``npm run tinyappsetup`` again and it will clean them.
 Do not do this again if you like your databases, back them up even. **:)**